webmuds/guide/docs/attributes.md

 ### `AccPct` (Accuracy Percentage)

 Increases accuracy by a fixed percentage.
-A value of `AccPct = 100` means the user will always hit the target, regardless of the target's `Def`, so use with caution.
+A value of `AccPct = 100` means the user will always hit the target, regardless of the target's `DefPts`, so use with caution.

 Note: the final chance-to-hit percentage can be reduced if the enemy has any points in `DefPct`.
 In such cases, the basic chance-to-hit formula will apply between the final percentages (e.g., equal values yield 50% chance to hit).